We’ve been asked all sorts of things over the years, so here’s our Luton Van FAQs page covering some of our most frequently asked questions.

-No, a Luton van is a 3,500kg or 3.5 tonne vehicle which can be driven on a standard car licence with category b entitlement and is classed as a PLG (Private/Light Goods) vehicle.
+No, a Luton van is a 3,500kg or 3.5-tonne vehicle that can be driven on a standard car licence with category b entitlement and is classed as a PLG (Private/Light Goods) vehicle.

 How Long Is A Luton Van?

-The length of a Luton van is typically around 6 metres but will differ from manufacturer to manufacturer.
-It will also differ from a vehicle fitted with a standard box to a vehicle fitted with a custom built aftermarket box such as those built for the removals industry.
+The length of a Luton van is typically around 6 metres and dimensions will differ from manufacturer to manufacturer.
+It will also differ from a vehicle fitted with a standard box to a vehicle fitted with a custom-built aftermarket box such as those built for the removals industry.

 - Ford Transit (Luton): 6.70 metres